yann-ryan/newsnetworkdata/README.md

-# newsnetworkdata
+# London Foreign News Visualisations
-A repo for all data and source code for my PhD thesis on early modern news networks
+Coming soon: A repo for all data and source code for my PhD thesis on early modern foreign news